itismohammadreza/powell/README.md

 - fix table issue
 - add configHandler directive to status component and fix error
 - remove baseZIndex and autoZIndex from components
-- how should disableConfigChangeEffect use in overlay-service like toast etc...?
 - replace css colors with variables and make theme colors configurable
 - add new features of primeng to components